Common Injuries That Come from Slipping and Falling

 Obtaining damages in a slip-and-fall case can be hard, because insurers know it is challenging for a fall victim to prove all required elements of his or her case.

-At Millar & Mixon, LLC, we have the knowledge and experience necessary to give you the best chance of recovering compensation.
+At The Millar Law Firm, we have the knowledge and experience necessary to give you the best chance of recovering compensation.
 We’ve been representing fall victims since 1995.
 We can help you to gather evidence and find expert witnesses to testify on your behalf.
-Although we can work to negotiate settlements, we are also always ready to go to trial to protect your rights.
+Although we can work to negotiate settlements, we are also always preparing and ready to take your case to trial to protect all of your rights.

 Contact an Atlanta Slip and Fall Injury Lawyer Today

-The Atlanta slip-and-fall injury lawyers of Millar & Mixon, LLC help those throughout Georgia who have been hurt in a fall to get justice.
-We offer free consultations to fall victims, and we represent victims of slip-and-fall accidents on a contingent fee basis.
+The Atlanta slip-and-fall injury lawyers of The Millar Law Firm help those throughout Georgia who have been hurt in a fall to get justice.
+The Firm offers free case reviews to fall victims, and we represent victims of slip and trip and fall injuries on a contingent fee basis.
 You pay only if we win your case and secure compensation for you.
 To schedule your free consultation, use our online contact form or call us today at 404-620-4301.